 - b.
-Provide the prior experience for each developing entity in a chart behind a tab labeled and clearly identified. - 2.
+Provide the prior experience for each developing entity in a chart behind an attachment labeled and clearly identified. - 2.
 Management agent or principal of management agent - a.
-Provide the management agent's prior experience chart behind a tab labeled and clearly identified. - 3.
+Provide the management agent's prior experience chart behind an attachment labeled and clearly identified. - 3.
 General contractor or principal of general contractor - a.
-Provide the General Contractor's name and prior experience chart behind a tab labeled and clearly identified. - b.
-Is the construction company a subsidiary of the developing entity or does the developer have an ownership interest in the construction company? - o Yes o No a.
-Provide the executed Architect or Engineer Certification form behind a tab labeled and clearly identified.
-Non-Housing Credit (NHC) Applicants shall provide a copy of a current license of the Architect or Engineer.
+Provide the General Contractor's name and prior experience chart behind an attachment labeled and clearly identified. - b.
+Is the construction company a subsidiary of the developing entity or does the developer have an ownership interest in the construction company?

-4. Architect or Engineer

-5. Attorney

-a.
-Housing Credit (HC) Applicants - provide the executed Attorney HC Certification form behind a tab labeled and clearly identified.
-NHC Applicants shall provide a copy of a current license of the Attorney.
+- 4. Architect or Engineer - a.
+Provide the executed Architect or Engineer Certification form behind an attachment labeled and clearly identified.
+Non-Housing Credit (NHC) Applicants shall provide a copy of a current license of the Architect or Engineer. - 5.
+Attorney - a.
+Housing Credit (HC) Applicants provide the executed Attorney HC Certification form behind an attachment labeled and clearly identified.
+NHC Applicants shall provide a copy of a current license of the Attorney. - 6.
+Accountant: - a.
+Provide the executed Accountant Certification form behind an attachment labeled and clearly identified.

-6. Accountant:

-- a.
-Provide the executed Accountant Certification form behind a tab labeled and clearly identified.
 NHC Applicant shall provide a copy of a current license of the Accountant. - 7.
 Service Provider for Assisted Living Facility (ALF) Development only: - a.
-Provide the executed Service Provider or Principal of Service Provider Certification form behind a tab labeled and clearly identified. - b.
-Provide the Service Provider's or principal of Service Provider's Prior Experience Chart behind a tab labeled and clearly identified.

-8. Developer Experience

-- a.
-Please provide a list of all completed housing developments with copies of certificates of occupancy attached. - b.
+Provide the executed Service Provider or Principal of Service Provider Certification form behind an attachment labeled and clearly identified. - b.
+Provide the Service Provider's or principal of Service Provider's Prior Experience Chart behind an attachment labeled and clearly identified. - 8.
+Developer Experience - a.
+Please provide a list of all completed housing developments with copies of certificates of occupancy attached.

+- b.
 This list should include name of developer and development, complete address, folio number, year completed, number of units. - c.
 Please provide color photographs of all completed developments.